gplepage/g2tools/README.rst

 To test the module try ``make tests``.

-Documentation is in the doc directory --- open doc/html/index.html.
+Documentation is in the doc directory --- open doc/html/index.html or look online at <https://g2tools.readthedocs.io>.
-A pdf version is in doc/g2tools.pdf.

 The examples directory has a complete example, showing how to go from Monte Carlo data for a *jj* correlator to a contribution to the muon's magnetic